The Physicists: Synopsis

-The story is set in the drawing room of Les Cerisiers sanatorium, which is a psychiatric home for the mentally ill, run by a doctor and psychologist, Mathilde von Zahnd.
+The story is set in the drawing room of the German sanatorium Les Cerisiers, which is a noble psychiatric home for the mentally ill, run by a doctor and psychologist, Fräulein Doktor Mathilde von Zahnd.
 The main room, where the play is set, is connected to three other rooms, each of which is inhabited by a patient.
-These three men, who are all “physicists” by trade, are permitted use of the drawing room, where they are monitored and checked on by the female nurses.
+These three men, who are all physicists by trade, are permitted use of the drawing room, where they are monitored and checked on by the female nurses.
 Herbert Georg Beutler is the first patient, and he is convinced that he is Sir Isaac Newton.
 The second patient is Ernst Heinrich Ernesti, who believes himself to be Albert Einstein.
 The third patient is Johann Wilhelm Möbius, and he believes that he is regularly visited by the biblical King Solomon.
-In reality, “Sir Isaac Newton” and “Albert Einstein” are spies from different sides of the cold war conflict.

 Once the play begins, it is revealed to the audience that "Einstein" has just killed one of his nurses, and the police are examining the scene.
-The “Inspector” continuously questions Fräulein Mathilde von Zahnd and indirectly insults the “mentally ill” patients.

-It is revealed through their discussion that this is the second murder of a nurse by one of the three patients in just three months.
-The first having been committed by "Newton", which is later revealed to be a result of the nurse’s discovery of “Newton’s” real identity.
+The inspector Richard Voß continuously questions the doctor and indirectly insults the "mentally ill" patients.
+It is revealed through their discussion that this is the second murder of a nurse by one of the three patients in just three months, the first having been committed by "Newton".

-The motives behind the two murders become clearer as the play advances into the second act, where it is revealed with startling abruptness that not even one of the three patients is actually mad; they are all only faking insanity for various reasons.
+The motives behind the three murders become clearer as the play advances into the second act, where it is revealed with startling abruptness that not even one of the three patients is actually mad; they are all only faking insanity for various reasons.

+On orders of the state attorney, the inspector convinces the doctor to exchange the remaining female nurses with male caretakers.
+After the inspector leaves, Möbius is visited by his former wife Lina and his three sons, and Lina's new husband, the missionary Oskar Rose.
+Missionary Rose got a position at the Mariana Islands and Lina and the boys are visiting Möbius to say their final goodbye.
+Möbius tries to persuade his youngest son to not too become a physicist and seemingly falls into a maniacal trance-like monologue and chases them off.

+After the visitors leave, the nurse Monika Stettler talks with Möbius.
+During their conversation she tells him that she loves him and that she believes in his conversations with Solomon, or at least his scientific theories and manuscripts, and tries to convince him to leave the institution with her and become a scientist again.
+Möbius subsequently strangles her to death.

+At the beginning of the play's second act the police take the body, and the seemingly distressed doctor von Zahnd introduces the new intimidating male caretakers and has bars installed on all the rooms’ windows.
+Afterwards the three patients are finally left alone for the night.

+In the play's following climactic scene, the three men all finally reveal their secrets.